Tea Bag & Zine Booklet

 Use Cardstock, Artagain or Drawing paper for the Zine Booklets

-Materials and processes: You may use any combination of the materials and techniques implemented this semester – but think about what would be practical to reproduce in multiples.
+You may use any combination of the materials and techniques implemented this semester

 The design must be NON-OBJECTIVE.